SACAS went Global

 1.9.3.
 The Chief Executive Officer shall collate and report on a monthly basis to Executive Management the following:

-- all formal complaints are still open from the previous month.
+- All formal complaints from the previous month remain open.

 1.1.
 Responsibilities